County Auditor

 Arlington Public Schools Internal Auditor

-The County Auditor does not audit APS programs, except as may be related to ongoing audits of County programs and activities.
+The County Auditor does not perform audits of APS programs, except as may be related to ongoing audits of County programs and activities.
+The Arlington County School Board has a separate Internal Audit function.